-Following this simple process will help clarify what you need to focus on next and it also frees your mind from worrying about all the other things or projects that you were thinking of previously.
+Following this simple process will help clarify what you need to focus on next.
+It also frees your mind from worrying about all the other things or projects you were thinking of previously.
 As you complete projects, add new things to your list by following the same process.

 - Outsource anything that is not your core talent.
-As entrepreneurs, we tend to try and do most things ourselves, especially solopreneurs (those who run their businesses alone).
+As entrepreneurs, we try to do most things ourselves, especially solopreneurs (those who run their businesses alone).
 The easiest way to reduce your workload is to find service providers, who typically are contractors, to complete tasks for you for a fee.

 For example, I outsource all my graphic and website design work, as that is not my skill-set.
-There are providers available online who can do work ranging from content creation, book editing, audio or video editing to offering virtual assistant services, to name a few.
+There are providers available online who can do work ranging from content creation, book editing, audio or video editing to offering virtual assistant services.

 - Start saying NO more often.
-As highlighted in Point #1, we can only work on a few things at any given time.
+We can only work on a few things at any given time.
 Completing what we currently have on should take priority over anything new (unless there are exceptional reasons for doing so).
 Don’t take on new projects until existing projects have been completed.
-Learning to say no is so important which is why I wrote a post about it titled, “Why Saying NO is Critical to Your Success.”
+Learning to say no is so important, which is why I wrote a post about it titled, “Why Saying NO is Critical to Your Success.”

 I can spend up to two hours per day dealing with emails, although I have significantly reduced that time in recent months.
 One of the best definitions I have come across for an inbox is, “It is nothing but a convenient organizing system for other people’s agendas.”